burcakotlu/GLANET/docs/source/tutorial.rst

 -wzs
 ^^^^
-If this option is specified, GLANET performs enrichment with ZScores.
+If this option is specified, GLANET performs enrichment with z-scores.

 -wozs
 ^^^^^
-If this option is specified, GLANET performs enrichment without ZScores.
+If this option is specified, GLANET performs enrichment without z-scores.

 -wgcm